KefahMeraki/meraki-workshop/docs/03-meraki-workflow-automation.md

 This workflow helps automate the creation of a wireless SSID in a Meraki network using pre-shared key authentication.

-During the workflow review, pay attention to:
+During the workflow review, pay attention to the required Inputs as shown below:

-- The required input fields
-- The Meraki organization or network selection
-- The SSID name
-- The pre-shared key configuration
-- Any additional wireless settings included in the workflow

 > [!WARNING]
 > Make sure you are working in the correct demo network before running the workflow.